Discover top website trends and insights for 2025

 As sites get more complex, engineers have developed software to support the design and build of websites and help manage increasing quantities of content.

-The software they developed became the groundwork for modern content management systems (CMS).
-A CMS is an essential piece of website development, especially for enterprise companies that have to be able to handle large volumes of content and many users.
+This website design software is the groundwork for modern content management systems (CMS).
+A CMS is an essential piece of website development, especially for enterprise companies that have to handle large volumes of content and many users.

-We are moving towards a development approach that is led by agile marketing teams and powered by modern visual-first tools.
+We are moving toward a development approach that is led by agile marketing teams and powered by modern visual-first tools.
+In this blog post, we’ll explore the different types of CMS platforms, the key features of a modern CMS, and some of the best CMS platforms available today.

 What is an enterprise CMS?